danray0424/phpHue/README.md

 Check out the "samples" directory.
 You'll find a few demos, showing you how to interact with phpHue.
 It uses the PEST php REST client for ease of communication, but as a user of phpHue, you don't need to worry about the details.

-colorset.php
+huecli.php
 ------------

-colorset.php is a command line light changer.
+huecli.php is a command line light changer.
 On the command line:

-    ./colorset.php
+    ./huecli.php
         -i [Hue bridge's ip]
         -g [register a new key with the Hue bridge]
         -k [valid key that is registered with your Hue hub]